Using a process

 To change the process notifications, click the More options button () and then My notification preferences and select your preference.

-- All - You will be notified about all the activities that happen on the process.
+- Everything - You will be notified about all the activities that happen in the process.

-- Relevant - Kissflow will learn which process notifications you click on and will tailor notifications to your usage pattern.
+- Relevant - Kissflow will learn which notifications you click and will tailor notifications to your usage pattern.

-- Only actions - You will be notified only when something requires your action.
+- Action items - You will be notified only when something requires your action.

-- Silent - You will not receive any notifications.
+- Nothing - You will not receive any notifications.